-UK Regulator Accused Of Playing Politics Over ‘Perverse’ Price Controls
+UK Regulator Accused of Playing Politics Over ‘Perverse’ Price Controls

 The debate over the next round of price controls for U.K. transmission companies was always going to be a heated one.

-In July Ofgem, the U.K's electricity and gas regulator, published its draft proposals for RIIO-2 — the price control framework for transmission networks during 2021-2026 — after lengthy consultations with the industry.
+In July, Ofgem, the U.K.'s electricity and gas regulator, published its draft proposals for RIIO-2 — the price control framework for transmission networks in the period 2021-2026 — after lengthy consultations with the industry.
 The headline figure is a cap on equity returns of 3.95 percent.
 A separate framework for distribution networks is still in development.

-That 3.95 percent figure is down from the real-world returns on equity across the three operators — National Grid, SSE and SP Energy Networks — of between 8-10 percent, according to data from Ofgem.
+That 3.95 percent figure is down from the real-world returns on equity across the three operators — National Grid, SSE and SP Energy Networks — of between 8 and 10 percent, according to data from Ofgem.

 Ofgem insists the 3.95 percent cap is enough to attract investment to modernize the country's grid while also protecting consumers.
 But the proposals have been met with fierce opposition from the grid and gas network operators themselves.
-They claim such a low cap on equity returns will stall investment, put the country’s electrification agenda at risk, and even reduce reliability across the network.
+They claim such a low cap on equity returns will stall investment, put the country’s electrification agenda at risk and even reduce reliability across the network.

-Ofgem’s price control framework, known as RIIO (that’s Revenue=Incentives+Innovation+Outputs), will enter its second five-year period (RIIO-2) next year, covering both gas and electricity transmission.
+Ofgem’s price control framework, known as RIIO (that stands for "revenue = incentives + innovation + outputs"), will enter its second five-year period (RIIO-2) next year, covering both gas and electricity transmission.

-The influential consumer rights group, Citizens Advice, publicly called out the operators for “raking in £7.5bn in unjustified profits” during the first RIIO period.
+The influential consumer rights group Citizens Advice publicly called out the operators for “raking in £7.5B in unjustified profits” during the first RIIO period.

-Ofgem denies that politics is at play in the debate.
+Ofgem denies that political considerations are at play in the debate.
 But whatever its motivation for proposing the lower cap, there is a gulf between the draft plan and the companies charged with building much of the infrastructure required to transform the country’s energy landscape.

 Ofgem insists that grid investments can continue under the conditions set out.